 - If the source is opinion, does the author offer sound reasons for adopting that stance?
 (Consider again those questions about the author.
 Is this person reputable?)

 - Check for accuracy.

 - How timely is the source?
-Is the source 20 years out of date?
-Some information becomes dated when new research is available, but other older sources of information can be quite sound 50 or 100 years later.
+Is the source twenty years out of date?
+Some information becomes dated when new research is available, but other older sources of information can be quite sound fifty or a hundred years later.

 - Do some cross-checking.
 Can you find some of the same information given elsewhere?

 - How credible is the author?
 If the document is anonymous, what do you know about the organization?

 - Are there vague or sweeping generalizations that aren't backed up with evidence?

 - Are arguments very one-sided with no acknowledgement of other viewpoints?